 The Recirculating Farms Coalition has asked us to conduct a study on the economic feasibility of commercial recirculating aquaponics systems in the mainland U.S. We plan to develop a comprehensive economic feasibility analysis of various types of aquaponics systems in various regions of the U.S., as well as publish online a manual that summarizes current practices of commercial aquaponics systems, along with corresponding economic models.
 Our hope is that this information will decrease the timeline between startup and profit by offering existing knowledge in an open-source format.

-Your participation is essential to the success of this project.
-Your individual business information will be maintained in an entirely confidential manner.
+Individual business information will be maintained in an entirely confidential manner.
 The models created will be developed in a way that will not reveal any individual farm’s confidential information.